-The steps involved in achieving these goals are not as straightforward as they might be.
-Some major companies don’t even have formal policies and procedures, which can make these required actiities more confusing than they need to be, especially during a time when we’re grieving a loss.
+The steps involved in achieving these goals aren’t as straightforward as they might be.
+Some major companies don’t even have formal policies or procedures, which can make these activities confusing, especially when someone’s grieving.

-Facebook has policies for handing accounts that belong to people who have passed away.
+Facebook has pretty clear policies for the handling of accounts that belong to people who have passed away.

 Memorialized Status vs. Deletion